lewishollis/js-chess/README.md

 # js-chess
-'livecode' copy with Ania Kubow to practise JS
+'Livecode' copy-along with Ania Kubow on YouTube to practise some basic JS!